djhanus/ascii/README.md

-# ascii
+# ASCII

-a collection of ascii art from the world wide web
+A collection of ASCII art from the world wide web!

 ```